Audiveris/audiveris/docs/_pages/ui_tools/octave_shift.md

 3. Note you will be prompted for the precise target staff of the created shift.

 In both ways, what you have created is just a small octave shift.
-You can now proceed to its precise edition as described in the next section.
+You can now proceed to its precise editing as described in the next section.

-### Edition
+### Editing

 The octave shift editor can provide 3 handles: left, middle and right:
 - All these handles can move the shift vertically between the current staff and the other staff,